Syvven/Rust-Projects/minigrep/README.md

 where query is a word and filename is the name and extension of a file that exists in the top level of the `minigrep` directory.

 - Lines that contain the query will be printed to the terminal.

+## Issues

+If you run this program and an error pops up that says "permission denied (os error 13)", type in the terminal:

+`> cargo clean`

+then do the run command again.